sourcegraph/about/handbook/engineering/batch-changes/ce-onboarding.md

 - what is the difference between *apply* and *publish*?

 ### Step 2: comby
 Let's use [comby](https://comby.dev/).
 Batch Changes can run any code change tool, but comby is great for structural-type change.
 See how it works with Batch Changes in this [tutorial](https://docs.sourcegraph.com/batch_changes/tutorials/refactor_go_comby).
+We have created three playground repositories that you can open changesets on: add `repo:sourcegraph-ce-onboarding` to the search query to limit the search results to those.
 Don't publish your changesets yet!

 By the end of this step, you should be able to answer:
 - what is comby?